testmycode/tmc-server/README.markdown

 ## Credits ##

-The project started as a Software Engineering Lab project at the [University of Helsinki CS Dept.](http://cs.helsinki.fi/).
+The project started as a Software Engineering Lab project at the [University of Helsinki CS Dept.](http://cs.helsinki.fi/) but has since been gradually almost completely rewritten.
 The original authors of the server component were

 - Patrik Marjanen
 - Jarno Mynttinen